-Accounting pronouncements adopted during the six months ended May 31, 2020 effects in accumulated other comprehensive income caused by the Tax Cuts and Jobs Act of 2017 to retained earnings.
+Accounting pronouncements adopted during the nine months ended August 31, 2020

+In February 2018, the FASB issued guidance that permits the Company to reclassify disproportionate tax effects in accumulated other comprehensive income caused by the Tax Cuts and Jobs Act of 2017 to retained earnings.
 The guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018, with early adoption permitted.
-The adoption of this new guidance did not have a material impact on the Company's Consolidated Financial Statements.
+The adoption of this new guidance did not have a material impact on the Company's combined financial statements.